IMAC-projects/unity_ml_dataset/README.md

 ##### To do

-- [ ] Look for documentation on RenderType (seems to be only a keyword in some JSON data), find out under which category do UI elements generally fall.
+- [x] Look for documentation on RenderType (seems to be only a keyword in some JSON data), find out under which category do UI elements generally fall.
-- [ ] Look for alternatives to Repalced Shaders with our constraifallnts.
+- [x] Look for alternatives to Replaced Shaders with our constraints.
+- [x] Automatically save each type of RenderTextures inside folders.
+- [x] Render Depth and View with Command Buffers inside Render Textures.
-- [ ] Start writing actual code.
+- [ ] Render Motion Vectors.

 ##### Constraints